apache/skywalking-java/docs/en/setup/service-agent/java-agent/Java-Plugin-Development-Guide.md

 * `mq.topic`   indicates MQ topic name , It's optional as some MQ don't hava concept of `topic`
 * `transmission.latency` The transmission latency from consumer to producer.
 Usually you needn't to record this tag manually, instead to call  `contextCarrier.extensionInjector().injectSendingTimestamp();` to record tag `sendingTimestamp` on producer side , and SkyWalking would record this tag on consumer side if `sw8-x` context carrier(from producer side) contains `sendingTimestamp`

+Notice , you should set `peer` at both sides(producer and consumer).
+And the value of peer should represent the MQ server cluster.

 ### Advanced APIs